-252 Reports have shown that the recent spread of several arboviral diseases appears to have resulted 253 from anthropogenic and social factors, rural-urban drift and movement (translocation) of virus infected vectors.
-Culicoides vectors can be transported on wind to long distances of up to several 254 255 hundred kilometers [42][43].
-When the enzootic foci of bluetongue disease are geographically 256 close by, the virus can easily be introduced to the country through the wind-borne insects.
-257 Therefore, there is a possibility of occurrence of genetic reassortments between the new strains 258 of the virus introduced by the insects and the existing strains in the locality, resulting in a variant 259 that may be more compatible with the Culicoides species in that region.
-This variant may be 260 more virulent, and are spread by the vectors to the susceptible hosts.
+Reports have shown that the recent spread of several arboviral diseases appears to have resulted from anthropogenic and social factors, rural-urban drift and movement (translocation) of virus infected vectors.
+Culicoides vectors can be transported on wind to long distances of up to several hundred kilometers [44][45].
+When the enzootic foci of bluetongue disease are geographically close by, the virus can easily be introduced to the country through the wind-borne insects.
+Therefore, there is a possibility of occurrence of genetic reassortments between the new strains of the virus introduced by the insects and the existing strains in the locality, resulting in a variant that may be more compatible with the Culicoides species in that region.
+This variant may be more virulent, and are spread by the vectors to the susceptible hosts.

-262 It is noteworthy that despite the fact that majority of the animals screened in this study were 263 apparently healthy, high seroprevalence rates of the virus were obtained.
-This shows that clinical manifestation of the disease is not often encountered in Nigeria, even among the sheep 264 population.
-This is consistent with other reports that bluetongue is endemic in Nigeria and the 265 indigenous breeds of sheep exhibit sub-clinical manifestation of the disease [37][44][21].
-Also, 266 Mellor [25] reported that since indigenous, unimproved sheep, goat and cattle breeds are usually 267 resistant to the clinical effects of the disease, the vast majority of bluetongue episodes are 268 completely silent.
-This could therefore account for the high BTV seroprevalence obtained this 269 270 study in the absence of clinical disease.
+It is noteworthy that despite the fact that majority of the animals screened in this study were apparently healthy, high seroprevalence rates of the virus were obtained.
+This shows that clinical manifestation of the disease is not often encountered in Nigeria, even among the sheep population.
+This is consistent with other reports that bluetongue is endemic in Nigeria and the indigenous breeds of sheep exhibit sub-clinical manifestation of the disease [39][46][21].
+Also, Mellor [25] reported that since indigenous, unimproved sheep, goat and cattle breeds are usually resistant to the clinical effects of the disease, the vast majority of bluetongue episodes are completely silent.
+This could therefore account for the high BTV seroprevalence obtained in this study in the absence of clinical disease.

-Since vaccination against bluetongue is not practiced in Nigeria, the detection of high BTV 272 seroprevalence rates indicates natural infection with the virus, as well as sustained activity and 273 possible increased competence of the Culicoides vectors in transmission of the disease.
-274 Moreover, since field strains of BTV are known to exhibit genetic heterogeneity, it is possible 275 276 that the genetic profile of circulating Nigerian field BTV strains could have been altered over the past three decades resulting in the emergence of hitherto absent serotypes that could have 277 contributed to the present high antibody prevalence.
-Therefore, there is a possibility of the 278 indigenous breeds of ruminants becoming susceptible to the emerging and constantly changing 279 280 strains in Nigeria overtime.
-It has been reported that BTV serotype 8, which was previously silent is currently causing devastating economic losses in ruminant industries worldwide, and 281 282 more especially in Northern Europe [18].
+Since vaccination against bluetongue is not practiced in Nigeria, the detection of high BTV seroprevalence rates indicates natural infection with the virus, as well as sustained activity and possible increased competence of the Culicoides vectors in transmission of the disease.
+Moreover, since field strains of BTV are known to exhibit genetic heterogeneity, it is possible that the genetic profile of circulating Nigerian field BTV strains could have been altered over the past three decades resulting in the emergence of hitherto absent serotypes that could have contributed to the present high antibody prevalence.
+Therefore, there is a possibility of the indigenous breeds of ruminants becoming susceptible to the emerging and constantly changing strains in Nigeria overtime.
+It has been reported that BTV serotype 8, which was previously silent is currently causing devastating economic losses in ruminant industries worldwide, and more especially in Northern Europe [18].
 BTV-8 is mainly transmitted by Culicoides imicola which is the traditional Asian/African species of Culicoides [5].
-It is possible that this BTV 283 284 serotype and its principal vector (Culicoides imicola) is present in Nigeria without any associated disease outbreak yet.
-285
+It is possible that this BTV serotype and its principal vector (Culicoides imicola) is present in Nigeria without any associated disease outbreak yet.

-287 5.
-CONCLUSION
+5. CONCLUSION

-The high prevalence of BTV antibodies in cattle and sheep as demonstrated in this study suggests that BTV infection is widespread in Nigeria and stresses the need for continuous surveillance of the disease in domestic ruminant populations in Nigeria in order to track the possible evolulution of the virus.
-The fact that animals are subclinically infected does not mean 292 that the disease should be over looked in Nigeria.
-Also, the fact that most of the cattle screened 293 in this study were brought from the northern part of the country suggests that bluetongue may be 294 highly prevalent in the country.
-Moreover, considering the genetic heterogeneity of field strains of BTV that occurs as a consequence of genetic drift and shift, it is possible that new strains and 295 296 serotypes of the virus could have emerged in the country.
-In order to avoid the danger of bluetongue disease outbreak in Nigeria, there is need for continuous national BTV surveillance 297 298 and further studies to isolate and characterize BTV from Nigerian ruminant populations and Culicoides with the aim of identifying currently circulating serotypes and strains which can be 299 used as potential vaccine candidates towards achieving effective control of the disease in 300 Nigeria.
-Uncontrolled movement of animals from neighboring West African countries into 301 Nigeria should be checked, and absolute quarantine measures enforced to ensure that animals 302 coming into the country are free of the virus.
-303
+The high prevalence of BTV antibodies in cattle and sheep as reported in this study suggests that BTV infection is widespread in Southern Nigeria and stresses the need for continuous surveillance of the disease in domestic ruminant populations in Nigeria in order to track the possible evolution of the virus.
+The fact that animals were subclinically infected does not mean that the disease should be over looked.
+Also, the fact that most of the cattle screened in this study were brought from the northern part of the country suggests that bluetongue may be highly prevalent in the country.
+Moreover, considering the genetic heterogeneity of field strains of BTV that occurs as a consequence of genetic drift and shift, it is possible that new strains and serotypes of the virus could have emerged in the country.